 You'll then assemble all of the documents into an application package with your Residence Permit Registration Form on top.
 Next, you'll go to your appointment.

 Learn more about the e-ikamet system and how to use it to apply for your residence permit.

 Applying for a Residence Permit in Istanbul

-The Istanbul office of the DGMM is limiting extensions of touristic residence permits for citizens of some countries and asking for documentation beyond the usual requirements.
+The Istanbul immigration offices are limiting extensions of touristic residence permits for citizens of some countries and asking for documentation beyond the usual requirements.

 If they need additional documents, they'll send you an e-mail or SMS message asking for them.
 These additional documents may include

 - A criminal record check (Turkish / Foreign)